my current work.

 I also facilitate trainings and retreats, often with colleagues, with groups to have transformational experiences that include learning coaching practices and tools for leadership development, as relational/emotional intelligence enhancement, as team building and as methods for increasing effective communication, feedback and conflict navigation.

-One of my With / In colleagues (Johnny Manzon-Santos) and I are offering The Coach Identity training for folks interested in gaining some coaching tools to support their leadership.
-Please contact me if you have any questions.
+One of my With / In colleagues (Johnny Manzon-Santos) and I designed an offering we call The Coach Identity training.
+This is for people interested in gaining some coaching tools to support their leadership.
+Please go to the With / In website if you are interested.

 The constants in all my work are: